mrismanaziz/Reforestation/README.md

-## What do you call a fake noodle?
-An impasta.
+## I just wrote a book on reverse psychology.
+Do not read it!